cloudmesh-community/hid-sp18-523/project-report/report.md

 * Outlet Type has 4 unique values

-train dataset is used by corporate users to store historical sales transactions of items of different outlet stores which can then by queried by outlet users to view their transactions.
+train dataset is used by corporate users to store historical sales transactions of items of different outlet stores which can then be queried by outlet users to view their transactions.
 This dataset is also used by implementation of prediction operation to train the model.